Ted Cox, ex-Red Sox with hits in 1st 6 at-bats, dies at 65 - WHIZ News

 Cox also had the first game-winning RBI in American League history, a tiebreaking, two-run double off Dave Lemanczyk in the first inning that put Seattle ahead 4-2 in an 8-4 win over Toronto on April 9, 1980.
 Game-winning RBI was an official statistic from 1980-88.

+After his playing career, he opened Grand Slam batting cages in Oklahoma City, served as Oklahoma baseball director of the United States Specialty Sports Association, and assisted as a coach at Midwest City High School and Oklahoma City University, Billy Cox said.

-He is survived by his wife of 46 years, Debbie; mother, Ernestine; sons Joey and Billy Cox; grandsons Carter and Cole; sister Luana Albright and half sister Sydney Gard.
+In addition to Billy, Cox is survived by his wife of 46 years, the former Debbie Pulliam; mother, Ernestine; son Joey; godson Milen Darby; grandsons Carter and Cole; sister Luana Albright and half sister Sydney Gard.

 A memorial service is scheduled for Saturday at Barnes Friederich Funeral Home Chapel.